earthlab/firedpy/README.md

 ## Installation

-There are two ways to install firedpy.
+There are two main ways to install firedpy.
 Method one is to run it out of a docker container, Method 2 is to install locally.

-### Method 1.
-Run from a Docker Container:
+### Method 1 - Run from a Docker Container:

 #### 1.1 Get the docker container running: